LukaszWatroba/v-tabs/README.md

 ## Configuration

 #### SCSS
-If you are using SASS, you can import vTabs.scss file and override following variables:
+If you are using SASS, you can import vTabs.scss file and override the following variables:

 ```scss
 // Tabs